...

 Kushibaru Observatory (後原展望台)

-Although it is probably not a lookout worth making a trip just for it, you can stop by it before reaching Kushibaru Beach.
+Although it is probably not a lookout worth making a special trip for, you can stop by on your way to Kushibaru Beach.
 Since it isn’t easy to get there, you will likely have the scenery all for yourself.

-Since Kushibaru Observatory is the westmost observatory on Aka Island, it is a spot to adore the sunset without saying.
+Since Kushibaru Observatory is the westernmost observatory on Aka Island, it is a prime spot to admire the sunset.
 But because the vegetation blocked a majority of the view on the west side of the observatory, you won’t get a nice view of the sunset.

 © photo-ac.com